cms-sw/cmssw/Geometry/TrackerCommonData/data/CRack_PhaseII/README.md

 ## Gen-Sim step

-To run the Gen-Sim step for the CRACK, run the following command:
+To run the cosmic rays Gen-Sim step for the CRACK, run the following command:

 ```
 cmsRun myTrackerOnly_cfg.py